alinush/6.824-lecture-notes/l11-ficus.md

  - if `x` causally precedes `y`, everyone sees `x` before `y`

+Pros, cons:

+ - Pro: no single master
+ - Con: not a total order on events

-Slow implementation of causal consistency
+### Slow implementation of causal consistency

  - Unique ID for every msg
  - Node keeps set of all msg IDs received -- "history"